jmitchell-accesio/AIOSerial/README.md

 sudo  setserial /dev/ttyS6 baud_base 921600
 sudo  setserial /dev/ttyS7 baud_base 921600
 ```

+##Configuring the per-port protocol for RS232, RS422, or RS485 (PCIe only)

 Second, you will need to configure your card based on the modes you want to use.
 A mode would be either RS232, RS485 or RS422.
 By default on boot up, every port will be in RS232 mode, so you can at least quickly check that connections work for you.